emacs-vs/ts-docstr/docs/page/langs/c.md

 # C

-You can customize variable `docstr-c-style` for the following value.
+You can customize variable `ts-docstr-c-style` for the following value.

 * `nil` - Respect to user's customization